 For example:

-I can draw you a map to get you from San Diego, California to San Francisco, California and as long as you follow the map that I’ve created, I can guarantee that you’ll get to San Francisco the quickest way possible.
+I can draw you a map to get you from San Diego, California to San Francisco, California, and as long as you follow the map that I’ve created, I can guarantee that you’ll get to San Francisco the quickest way possible.

 But if you start turning down random side streets in central California, you may get lost and never make it to San Francisco.

-It’s the same thing in fitness.
-I am simply drawing you a road map to get you from where you are now, to where you want to be and as long as you follow this road map, YOU WILL get to your destination.
+It’s the same with fitness.
+I am simply drawing you a road map to get you from where you are now to where you want to be, and as long as you follow this road map, YOU WILL get to your destination.

-We don’t count calories!
+We Don’t Count Calories!

-We are here to get you the results that you desire, but we are also here to educate in the process and the first rule of your meal plan is that we never count calories!
+We are here to get you the results that you desire, but we are also here to educate in the process.
+The first rule of your meal plan is that we never count calories!

-Calories are not all created equally and it’s important to know where our calories are coming from.
+Calories are not all created equally, and it’s important to know where our calories are coming from.

 We know that in order to burn just one pound of body fat, we have to incinerate 3,500 calories.
-And, in order to burn those calories, we have to give your body a reason to burn them, which means that we have to create a slight caloric deficit.
+And in order to burn those calories, we have to give your body a reason to burn them, which means that we have to create a slight caloric deficit.

-So, it’s important that we come up with a caloric baseline that will create a slight calorie deficit, BUT here’s where things get technical.
+So, it’s important that we come up with a caloric baseline that will create a slight calorie deficit, but here’s where things get technical.

 It’s not the calories that are so important.